Frequently Asked Questions

 Was this survey anonymous?

 Yes.
 The PSS was anonymous.
 There are no patient names or addresses on the PSS.
 But the name of the HTC was on the survey.
 Having the name of the HTC on the survey allowed us to categorize responses by HTC, and we sent each HTC the feedback just from their own patients.
+The feedback that we sent to each individual HTC did not have the patients name or address or other identifying information.

 What was in the survey?